MarScaper/ephemeris/README.md

 ## Synopsis

 Simple C++ library allowing to compute planet coordinates (equatorial and horizontal) with an Arduino Mega.
+The code is also compatible with PC.

 ## Limitations